General Information

 The arch rise r ≅ 2 m, and the main span s ≅ 35 m; that gives an arch rise to main span ratio of about 1/17.
 Figure 3 shows an arch truss sector.

 The truss height h ≅ 0.4 m, and the truss members are made of rectangular hollow sections.
-Figure 4 shows a schematic lateral view of the bridge without the suspension system.
+Figure 4 shows a schematic lateral view of the bridge without the suspension structure.

-Assume that the arch truss is of type two-hinged with a dead load of 100 kg/m.
+Assume that the arch truss is of type two-hinged.

 Gusset Plates